 - Junk and clunkers are sold, with proceeds used toward the repair of other vehicles.

-- The Computer Connection ministry of Willow Creek gratefully accepts donations of desktop or laptop computers with a Pentium 4 processing chip or above.
+- The Computer Connection ministry of Willow Creek gratefully accepts donations of desktop or laptop computers that are no more than 6 years old.

 - Computers are refurbished and given to families, individuals, and organizations in need.